Received a very interesting question. It’s interesting, as I’ve never heard it.

 The 2GIS app is a good tool to navigate through Yakutsk, Russia.
 All organizations are listed, including hotels and guest houses.
 Unfortunately, the app comes in Russian only.

-Very often asked about hotels in the city of Yakutsk.
+Very often asked about hotels to stay in the city of Yakutsk, Russia’s Siberia.
 Praise god, most of them have their own websites.
-Check out the following list that I usually send to travelers at request.
+Check out the following list of recommendations that I usually send to international travelers at request.